ccqpein/supervisor-rs/README.md

 **Change server's config while runtime**

 After server start, config path is strict but the content of config is negotiable.
-It means you can change what config are, but you cannot change where are it.
+It means you can change what config is, but you cannot change where is it.

 For example, you just want to add a new `loadpaths` to server.
 You can easily change `loadpaths` in server's config.
 However, server does not make it change immediately because no necessary.